chunkypixel/atari-dev-studio/README.md

 ### batari Basic (release 1.7 - 20220702)
 batari Basic created by Fred 'batari' Quimby is a BASIC-like language used in the creation of Atari 2600 games. batari Basic is compiled to generate a binary file that can by used on actual Atari 2600 VCS hardware via cartridge (such as a Harmony or UNO cart) or by using an Atari 2600 VCS emulator such as Stella.

-batari Basic is an external project and can be downloaded separately [here](https://github.com/batari-Basic/batari-Basic).
+batari Basic is an external project is kindly currently maintained by Mike Saarna (RevEng) and can be downloaded separately [here](https://github.com/batari-Basic/batari-Basic).
 Further information is about this release is available here at [AtariAge](https://atariage.com/forums/topic/300856-official-home-for-batari-basic).

 ### 7800basic (release 0.19 - 20211231)
 7800basic is a BASIC-like language for creating Atari 7800 games.
 It is a compiled language that runs on a computer, and it creates a binary file that can be run with an Atari 7800 emulator, or the binary file may be used to make a cartridge that will operate on a real Atari 7800.
 7800basic is derived from batari basic, a BASIC-like language for creating Atari 2600 games.
 Special thanks to the bB creator, Fred Quimby, and all of the the bB contributors!